What is a VA Energy Efficient Mortgage (EEM)?

 How to get a VA EEM home loan

 Applying for a VA Energy-Efficiency Mortgage is not much different from applying for any other VA mortgage.

 Your mortgage lender will want to verify your income using W-2 statements and pay stubs; your credit score and credit history will be reviewed; and, your employment history will be verified going back two years.

-The purchase of the home energy audit is two-fold:
+The purpose of the home energy audit is two-fold:

-It’s then your responsibility, as the borrower, to document the expense of whatever improvements your plan to make.
+It’s then your responsibility, as the borrower, to document the expense of whatever improvements you plan to make.

 Lenders will accept formal bids from contractors for this step.
 They’ll also accept a personal worksheet listing the improvements to be performed, and their costs.

 How your mortgage approval proceeds will depend on the total cost of your project(s).Verify your VA loan eligibility

 You may be asked to verify your expected monthly savings, so that the lender can make sure that the increase to your mortgage payment does not exceed the benefits of the project.